markl12s/PomoTimer/README.md

     turn_on: what action it does for the "work" part of the timer, defaults to turning on music using playerctl
     turn_off: what action it does for the "break" part of the timer, defaults to pausing the music using playerctl

-*technically it can be any number of value types, but instead of days:hour:minutes:seconds it's just increments of 60 hours
+*it can be any number of value types, but instead of days:hour:minutes:seconds it's just increments of 60 hours